Global Route-Based Migration Programme

 Strengthening local actors

-We are undertaking local and global diplomacy, encouraging policies and practices that facilitate assistance and protection to people on the move.
+We engage in local, regional and global humanitarian diplomacy to promote policies and practices that facilitate assistance and protection for people on the move and uphold their safety and dignity.

 Which National Societies are involved?